BPLIM/Workshops/ExternalServer/External_Server_Manual.md

   - By default you also have two files (see image above): (1) stata15mp.sh; (2) xstata15mp.sh.
 Files with the
-    \"**sh**\" extension allow you to send commands to your operating system or to enter your operating system for interactive use.
+    \"**sh**\" extension allows you to send commands to your operating system or to enter your operating system for interactive use.
 The first one starts Stata version 15 in non-graphical mode, while the second launches Stata 15 in graphical mode.
-You can start both applications by typing in the Linux shell, for example, 'xstata15mp.sh', or by double clicking the file name in 'Dolphin'.[^2]
+You can start both applications by typing in the Linux shell, for example, 'xstata15mp.sh', or by double-clicking the file name in 'Dolphin'.[^2]

-  - To reset and disconnect the remote desktop connection or session, you can simply log out your remote session, as shown on the screenshot below.
+  - To reset and disconnect the remote desktop connection or session, you can simply log out of your remote session, as shown on the screenshot below.
 After you log out, close the window.[^3]

 ![](./media/image7.png){width="3.1496062992125986in"